tonethar/IGME-330-Master/notes/firebase-2.md

 ## IV.
 Save the values to Firebase using `.set()`

 - This time we will use the `.set()` method to add objects to firebase, and will provide our own *key*
-- This means that if we re-use the key, we can over-write a previous JSON object
+- This means that if we re-use the key, we can overwrite a previous JSON object
 - Here it means that there will be only one high score per username

 ### IV-A. Instructions